libpfasst/LibPFASST/docs/source/parameters.rst

   mpirun -n 20 main.exe  myinput.nml niters=10

-would set the input file to "myinput.nml" and then over-ride any specified value of niters with the value 10.
+would set the input file to `myinput.nml` and then over-ride any specified value of niters with the value 10.
 Command line options over-ride input files values.